 Dear Q&B --

-If a military man in the Air Force buys a home and three years later gets orders to a new station, will the military pay for closing costs to sell the old house and help buy a new home in his new area?
+If a military man in the Air Force buys a home and three years later gets orders to a new station, will the military pay my closing costs on a home so I can sell the old house and buy a new one in his new area?

 Dear Gary --